ejwillemse/BAN313/chapter2.md

 In this exercise we will fist calculate the residual of the first observation, and thereafter view all the residuals to see if the conditions for linear regression has been met.

-Please make sure that you understan what a residual represents in linear regression before attempting the assignment, and refer to [this tutorial](http://www.cyclismo.org/tutorial/R/linearLeastSquares.html) to see how the cofficients from the linear regression model should be extracted.
+Please make sure that you understan what a residual represents in linear regression before attempting the assignment, revisit the [following textbook]() if necessary.
+Refer to [this tutorial](http://www.cyclismo.org/tutorial/R/linearLeastSquares.html) to see how the cofficients from the linear regression model should be extracted.

 *** =instructions